4-Formylphenylboronic acid

-4-Formylphenylboronic acid (4-FPBA) is a versatile synthetic building block and an important intermediate in the preparation of agrochemical and pharmaceutical active ingredients.
-The substance finds industrial application as a stabilizer and inhibitor for enzymes and as a bactericide.
+4-Formylphenylboronic acid (4-FPBA) is an organoboron compound with the formula (HO)2BC6H4CO2H.
+As a bifunctional molecule, it is used as a building block in the synthesis of other organic compounds.

 Synthesis

 The synthesis of 4-formylyphenylboronic acid was reported by the group of Heinrich Nöth in 1990.
 4-Bromobenzaldehyde was used as starting material.
 The acetalization of the aldehyde group was carried out by standard methods using diethoxymethoxyethane and ethanol to give 1-bromo-4-(diethoxymethyl)benzene.
 The formation of the Grignard compound with magnesium requires 1,2-dibromoethane and activation with ultrasound.
 Reaction with tri-n-butyl borate leads to the protected aryl boronic ester which gives after acidic work-up the target product in 78% yield.

-The same reactants are forming with the aryl boronic ester at -60 °C 4-formylyphenylboronic acid with a 99% yield when activated with sodium bis(2-methoxyethoxy)aluminumhydride, also on the kilogram scale.
+The same reactants are forming with the aryl boronic ester at −60 °C 4-formylyphenylboronic acid with a 99% yield when activated with sodium bis(2-methoxyethoxy)aluminiumhydride, also on the kilogram scale.

-When the aryllithium compound of 1-bromo-4-(diethoxymethyl)benzene is used with triisopropylborate at -78 °C instead of the Grignard compound (via n-butyllithium) 4-formylphenylboronic acid is obtained in 99% crude yield.
+When the aryllithium compound of 1-bromo-4-(diethoxymethyl)benzene is used with triisopropylborate at −78 °C instead of the Grignard compound (via n-butyllithium) 4-formylphenylboronic acid is obtained in 99% crude yield.

 Disadvantages of both routes are the high price of the educts used (such as 4-bromobenzaldehyde, boronic esters of higher alcohols and butyllithium) as well as in the Nöth route the difficult workup after the hydrolysis by n-butanol.
 More recently, an improved process has been patented using less expensive starting materials such as 4-chlorobenzaldehyde, metallic lithium and trimethyl borate.

 4-Formylphenylboronic acid can also be prepared by hydrolysis of potassium 4-formylphenyl-trifluoroborate by means of acidic alumina or silicon dioxide.
 As a rule, phenylboronic acids serve as starting compounds for the corresponding potassium aryl trifluoroborates.